hakrosinteractive/PROJECT-Explorer/README.md

 Safeboard

 - This module is a password generator based on a project I did a long time ago.
-- In essence, I already had it done and I have incorporated it for you because it is always good to have a password generator at hand… :-p !
+- In essence, I already had it done and I have incorporated it for you because it is always good to have a password generator.
 - Allows you to generate a secure password using a combination keyboard.
 - The order of the combination affects the result generating different passwords.
 - The same combination always generates the same password but the order must be the same.